 Where to stay, play and eat on Rottnest Island

-This tiny island off the coast of Western Australia is the perfect summer destination for families.
-Here are the best hotels, restaurants and activity options for everyone.
+This tiny island off the coast of Western Australia is the perfect destination for families, with hotel, restaurant and activity options to suit everyone.

 - February 2019

-The historic Rottnest Island has received a lot of attention in recent years with big name celebs including Roger Federer and Margot Robbie posting selfies alongside the island’s most famous resident: the quokkas.
+Just offshore from Perth, the historic Rottnest Island has received a lot of attention in recent years, with big name celebs like Roger Federer and Margot Robbie posting selfies alongside the island’s most famous residents: the quokkas.
 But the local wildlife is just one of the reasons this picture-perfect island is ideal for family holidays.
 Here is your essential guide to a family holiday in Rotto.

-Enjoy dinner with a view at The Hotel Rottnest opens in new window, which has one of the most spectacular water outlooks on the island.
-Good times at the property’s restaurant and bar (formerly the Quokka Arms) are guaranteed with live music and local produce-led dishes such as prawn and chorizo pizza or WA-caught fish, served with juniper-infused slow-cooked sauerkraut.
+Enjoy dinner with a view at The Hotel Rottnest, which has one of the most spectacular water outlooks on the island.
+Good times are guaranteed at the restaurant and bar, with live music, and dishes featuring Western Australian produce, such as tagliatelle with Exmouth prawns or Stirling Ranges Black Angus porterhouse.

-There is budget and premium accommodation and plenty of options in between on Rottnest Island opens in new window.
-You can opt for campgrounds or basic units, bungalows and oceanfront heritage cottages – check out the Hotel Rottnest opens in new window and the Karma Rottnest resort opens in new window.
+There is a range of accommodation on Rottnest Island, with budget and premium options and plenty in between, including campgrounds, basic units, bungalows and oceanfront heritage cottages.
+Or check out Discovery Rottnest eco-resort for a low-impact glamping experience.
 Whether you stay in central Thomson Bay or a quick shuttle bus (or bike) ride away at Longreach, Fays or Geordie bays, each area has its charm.